KAIST-ELST/Jx.jl/docs/example_NiO_openmxWannier.md

 > Note that the raw sign of the MFT results contains information about whether a system likes or dislikes the current spin order.
 So, at the second nearest (4.18 Å) between 1-2 spins, +11.0 meV means that current antiferromagnetic ordering is preferred.

-The output at terminal would look like bellow:
+The output at the terminal would look like below:

 ```sh
  DFTforge Version 1.3.2